Todd Rundgren: 1980s–1990s: A Cappella, Nearly Human, and 2nd Wind

 Rundgren signed with Warner Bros.
 Records, who issued his next album, A Cappella (1985), which was recorded using Rundgren's multi-tracked voice, accompanied by arrangements constructed entirely from programmed vocal samples.
 Rundgren scored four episodes of the popular children's television show Pee-wee's Playhouse in 1986.

 Nearly Human (1989) and 2nd Wind (1991) were both recorded live—the former in the studio, the latter in a theater before a live audience, who were instructed to remain silent.
 Each song on these albums was recorded as a complete single take with no later overdubbing.
 Both albums marked, in part, a return to his Philly soul roots.
 2nd Wind also included several excerpts from Rundgren's musical Up Against It, which was adapted from the screenplay (originally titled "Prick Up Your Ears"), that British playwright Joe Orton had originally offered to the Beatles for their never-made follow-up to Help!.

 Rundgren was an early adopter of the NewTek Video Toaster and made several videos with it.
 The first, for "Change Myself" from 2nd Wind, was widely distributed as a demo reel for the Toaster.
 Later, he set up a company to produce 3D animation using the Toaster; this company's first demo, "Theology" (a look at religious architecture through the ages featuring music by former Utopia bandmate Roger Powell) also became a widely circulated item among Toaster users.

+In 1989, Rundgren hit the road with Nearly Human—2nd Wind band, which included brass and a trio of backup singers (one of whom, Michele Gray, Rundgren married).
+He also toured during 1992 with Ringo Starr's second All-Starr band.

+A brief 1992 tour of Japan reunited the Rundgren/Powell/Sulton/Wilcox lineup, and Redux '92: Live in Japan was released on Rhino Records.